-In 2019, each executive officer had an annual bonus target which is expressed as a percentage of base salary.
-For 2019, executive officer bonus targets as a percentage of base salary were as follows: Dr. Gozani - 62.5%; Mr. Higgins - 50%; and Mr. McGillin - 40%.
+In 2022 and 2021, each executive officer had an annual bonus target which is expressed as a percentage of base salary.
+In these periods, executive officer bonus targets as a percentage of base salary were as follows: Dr. Gozani - 62.5% and Mr. Higgins - 50%.
+These executive officer bonus targets are unchanged for 2023.

 The Compensation Committee has established a process for annual assessment of corporate performance which is the foundation for decisions regarding bonus payments to executive officers.
 Metrics are established following approval by the Board of Directors of the annual operating budget.
 These are monitored quarterly during the year and assessed after the end of the year.
-The Compensation Committee evaluates performance against these metrics and also applies judgment in arriving at an overall corporate performance rating or "factor".
+The Compensation Committee evaluates performance against these metrics and applies judgment in arriving at an overall corporate performance rating or "factor".
 In concept, the management bonus pool is activated by achievement of a single threshold or "gating" metric.
-Following activation, value is then created within the pool by achievement toward specific performance metrics.
-During 2019, as the Company focused on restructuring the business for sustainability, ultimately leading to growth, the Compensation Committee did not establish incentive compensation goals and did not create a 2019 management bonus pool.
+Following activation, value is then created within the pool by the percent achievement toward specific performance metrics.